cosmastech/cosmastech.github.io/_posts/2025-12-01-request-pooling-pattern.md

 [async request functionality of Guzzle](https://docs.guzzlephp.org/en/stable/quickstart.html#async-requests) and [cURL's multi handler functionality](https://www.php.net/manual/en/function.curl-multi-init.php).

-Let's imagine we are building a platform for travels to get the best deals on travel.
-A traveler needs to transportation, lodging, a rental vehicle, and recommendations for what to do when they are in town.
+Let's imagine we are building a platform for travelers to get the best deals on travel.
+A traveler needs transportation, lodging, a rental vehicle, and recommendations for what to do when they are in town.

 ```php
 use Illuminate\Support\Facades\Http;